-Located in SAC 192, (773) 325-7431, career\center@depaul.edu
+Located in SAC 192, (773) 325-7431, career_center@depaul.edu

 Faculty Advising: Students also have assigned NEU faculty advisors.
-This is your expert in the field, to discuss and help explore your interests in research, grad programs, etc. Your assigned faculty advisor appears in your BlueStar Student Success Network.
-Please contact Jaimie at jengle@depaul.edu if you do not have a faculty advisor assigned or would like to request a certain faculty advisor.
+This is your expert in the field, to discuss and help explore your interests in research, grad programs, etc. If you have an assigned faculty advisor, they'll appear in your OneDePaul Student Success Network.
+Please contact neuroscience@depaul.edu if you do not have a faculty advisor assigned or would like to request a certain faculty advisor.